 Another option is to delete the branch you're working on, synchronize the master branch with the Godot repository, and create a new branch:

-git checkout master git branch -d your-new-branch-name git pull --rebase upstream master git checkout -b your-new-branch-name
+git checkout master git pull --rebase upstream master # Creates a new branch and checks out to it git checkout -b your-new-branch-name

-If you're feeling lost by now, come to our IRC channels and ask for help.
+If you're feeling lost by now, come to our Contributors Chat and ask for help.
 Experienced Git users will give you a hand.

 Updating the documentation template¶